Primary 2

 Here are some of the exciting things we will be learning this term…

 We will be reinforcing all the sounds which have been introduced through play, activities and some written tasks.
 We will enjoy a class story each day and discuss our Likes and Dislikes, Puzzles and Connections.
-We will explore rhymes and rhyming words.
-Rhyming is a very important pre-reading skill and an easy one to develop at home through sharing rhymes, stories, poems and silly rhymes!
+We will be working on our prediction and summarising skills as well as discussing differences between fact and opinion.

 Lots of listening and talking skills will be developed during the activities above.

-We will be exploring months of the year through our class calendar, birthdays and other events.
-Having a calendar on display at home and discussing events with the children will help with this concept.
+We will continue to refer to the months of the year through our class calendar, birthdays and other events.
+Having a calendar on display at home and discussing events with the children will help reinforce this concept.

 Each week we have a PATHS lesson.
 Our puppet friends; Twiggle, Henrietta, Daphne and Duke help us with emotional understanding, self-control, social problem-solving, relationships and self-esteem.
 Each week we will have a special Child of the Week!
 They will receive compliments from their peers.
 This will be shared with you on the Class Dojo.